daniilidis-group/penncosyvio/website/content/benchmarking/index.md

 This should produce (among others) the `test_trajectory` executable, which you can use to evaluate the error of a trajectory.
-As an example, here is how to use the program (`test_trajectory -h` gives options to allow scaling etc).
+As an example, here is how to use the program (`test_trajectory -h` gives options to allow scaling etc) to test the output from Tango Bottom's proprietary VIO algorithm.
+You need to download the Tango Bottom data for that to work.

 ```nohighlight
 ./test_trajectory -r ../../data/ground_truth/af/pose.txt -t ../../data/tango_bottom/af/pose.txt